janwilmake/agent-pod/README.md

 - [ip-camera-to-s3-macos](ip-camera-to-s3-macos/) - Battery-efficient RTSP video capture and S3 upload utility optimized for macOS (Apple Silicon)
 - [yaptabber](yaptabber/) - Yaptabber uploads your screen, video, and mic to your s3 whenever there's sound detected, with a minimum length of 10 seconds.
 - [export-safari](export-safari/) - Export your Safari history every hour and upload it to a D1 database

+**POD Servers**

+I soon aim to create a POD server that uses [simplerauth](https://github.com/janwilmake/universal-mcp-oauth/tree/main/simplerauth-client) for authentication, then offers a SOLID-like API that allows apps to easily read and write data to it.
+We can use [Durable Objects](https://developers.cloudflare.com/durable-objects/) for storage.